Legislation We’re Tracking in 2026

 HB 1037 (Irvin): Amends the municipal planning code to reform setback requirements, making it easier to build.

-HB 1062 (Markosek): This bill would create a statewide blight data collection system and establish a registry of serious property maintenance code violations to support more effective enforcement and revitalization efforts across Pennsylvania municipalities.
+HB 1062 (Markosek): Creates a statewide blight data collection system and establish a registry of serious property maintenance code violations to support more effective enforcement and revitalization efforts across Pennsylvania municipalities.
+Passed (House) on 5/12/25

 HB 1094 (Ciresi): Rehabilitation and historic preservation tax credit for occupied historic home owners.